NatLibFi/npm-node-oracledb-aleph/README.md

-# Drone configuration to publish a patched oracle/node-oracledb for Aleph
+# Github actions configuration to publish a patched oracle/node-oracledb for Aleph

 ## License and copyright